-Now that the north half of our planet has started winter, it’s time to think about snow, even if you haven’t seen any yet.
-You’ve probably heard that all snowflakes have 6 equal sides, and that no 2 snowflakes look the same.
-Is that all true?
-Well, almost.
-Most snowflakes do have 6 sides, but they can also be triangles depending on the weather when they form: the temperature of the clouds, the humidity (moistness in the air), and the height from which the flakes fall.
-As for whether they’re all different, every flake contains about 10 quintillion water molecules (that’s 10x10x10x10…up to 19 tens) that can line up differently every time.
-So while two snowflakes out there could look the same, we aren’t going to try to find them!
+Is it true that all snowflakes have 6 equal sides, and that no 2 snowflakes look the same?
+Well, most snowflakes do have 6 sides, but they can also be triangles!
+It depends on the temperature and height of the clouds, and the humidity (moistness in the air).
+Meanwhile, every flake contains about 10 quintillion water molecules (that’s 10x10x10x10…up to 19 tens) that can line up differently every time.
+So while two snowflakes COULD look the same, we aren’t going to try to find them!

 Wee ones: Which flake has fewer sides, a 3-sided flake or a 6-sided one?